What is a cardiac catheterization?

 Complications from cardiac catheterization are rare, especially when the procedure is performed by an experienced interventional cardiologist.
 If they do occur, possible risks of cardiac catheterization include:

-Cardiac Catheterization: The Penn Medicine Advantage
+Cardiac catheterization: The Penn Medicine advantage

-Penn Medicine's Interventional Cardiology Program leads the way in cardiac catheterization techniques.
-We offer a full range of catheter-based tests and treatments, often before they're widely available.
+Penn Medicine’s Interventional Cardiology leads the way in cardiac catheterization techniques.
+We offer a full range of catheter-based tests and treatments, often before they’re widely available.
 When you choose our team, you benefit from:

 - Excellent outcomes: Our patient outcomes are among the best in the country.
-We have the highest ratings for TAVR in the Transcatheter Valve Therapy Registry, a national outcomes database from the Society of Thoracic Surgeons and the American College of Cardiology.
+We have the highest ratings for TAVR in the Transcatheter Valve Therapy Registry, a national outcomes database from the Society of Thoracic Surgeons, and the American College of Cardiology.
 Our angioplasty and stenting success rates are above 95 percent, positioning us among the top teams in the nation.

 - State-of-the-art technology: We perform cardiac catheterizations in our state-of-the-art catheterization laboratory (cath lab).
 The cath lab houses the latest technology in a comfortable, patient-friendly environment.